steveblue/custom-angular-build/README.md

 ### node > 8.0.0 && < 9.0.0

-To get the most out of this workshop, you will need to have node > 8.0.0 and < 9.0.0 installed.
+async/await is used in this build script, you will need to have node > 8.0.0 and < 9.0.0 installed.

 ### Java SE Development Kit 8